-Grade Description Use B (Black) Very soft and easy to rub out.
-Blunts quickly.
-Leaves a black mark.
-Sketching and drawing H (Hard) Very hard and difficult to rub out.
-Blunts slowly.
-Leaves a light mark.
-Technical drawing HB (Hard Black) Average pencil Writing (Fine) Sharpens to a fine point Technical drawing a backwash for their cave art drawing using hand prints.
+Black) easy to rub out back wash Blunts quickly. using Leaves a black mark. spray Very hard and Technical drawing paint: (Hard) difficult to rub out.
+Blunts Children to slowly.
+Leaves a use an ight mark.
+Average pencil Writing (Hard Black) Technical drawing pharpens to a (Fine) fine point orange/brown tint of watered paint to create a backwash for their cave art drawing using hand prints.
 Experiment with the use of different colours and how adding water lightens colour/adding paint darkens it.